 Item uses these practice principles: Partnerships with families, High expectations for every child, Respectful relationships and responsive engagement.

 Item responds to these sub-outcomes: Children interact verbally and non-verbally with others for a range of purposes, Children begin to understand how symbols and pattern systems work, Children engage with a range of texts and get meaning from these texts.

-The program addresses parents who may benefit from extra ideas about how to use everyday opportunities and activities to enhance their child's early literacy and learning in the home.
+The program is targeted at parents with children aged from birth up to school age who may benefit from extra ideas about how to use everyday opportunities and activities to enhance their child's early literacy and learning in the home.

-Factors to consider: the program developer offers consultation, training, and implementation support to agencies interested in incorporating smalltalk into their services.
+Factors to consider: the provider offers consultation, training, and implementation support.

 Consider how staff may be able to share the practice knowledge they obtain from this resource with others at the service.
 This will ensure that improved approaches to practice or innovative ideas can be implemented across the service as a whole.

 Australian experience: smalltalk was developed and trialled in Australia.
-In Victoria, smalltalk was funded by the Victorian Government of Education and Training and developed and rolled out by the Parenting Research Centre.
+In Victoria, smalltalk was funded by the Victorian Department of Education and Training and developed and rolled out by the Parenting Research Centre.